luiz-matias/luiz-matias/README.md

 I'm a Software Engineer focused on Mobile technologies, using mainly Android to develop solutions for companies that have large and worldwide apps.

+Besides mobile development, I'm currently learning fullstack technologies such as Spring Boot (to develop APIs), React and NextJS (to develop frontend websites and mobile apps) so I can be fully autonomous to implement end-to-end solutions.

-I have 8 years of experience with software development, guaranteeing me deep tech knowledge and several soft skills such as communication, teamwork, intrapreneurship, and autonomy to learn by myself.
+I have 8 years of experience with software development, guaranteeing me deep tech knowledge and several soft skills such as communication, teamwork, intrapreneurship, and autonomy.

-I'm currently based in Brazil working remotely with teams around the entire America (US, Canada and LATAM), and interested in continuing to evolve as a developer by helping companies create and maintain high-scale systems with international impact, regardless of location.
+I'm currently based in Brazil working remotely with teams around the entire America (US, Canada and LATAM), and interested in continuing to evolve as a developer by helping companies creating and maintaining high-scalable systems with international impact, regardless of location.

 <br>